-Characteristics of a resilient community Indicators that may line up with the community's description of local risks and its own resilience Healthcare, education, etc. facilities are built robustly, located away from flood zones, and can be accessed safely in protected ways even during floods, etc. The existence of appropriate infrastructure (including emergency equipment) that is designed to protect lives during emergencies and is open to all groups.
-The existence of a responsive, timely, credible, accessible early warning system, with a comprehensive management plan, that provides clear instructions linked to an enabling environment (good forecasting by the hydro-meteorological services).
-The existence of formal, local emergency services; the number of threat-relevant trainings delivered to personnel in the last 24 months.
-The percentage of local emergency services personnel trained in flood response in the last 24 months.
-The existence of response and recovery mechanisms coordinated with external response services (for example by written agreements).
-The degree to which threat-related external services consult and involve the community.
-The existence of appropriate local early warning systems and adequate links to national early warning systems.
-The percentage of community members who report that they have confidence in (threat-related) information provided by local authorities.
-The existence of local, up to date, certified or peer-reviewed standard operating procedures for threat-related interventions and contingency plans.
-The percentage of community members who report that they have confidence in the local health, education, food, water, waste and energy systems.
-The percentage of community members who report that the local health, education, food, water, waste, and energy systems are equitable.
-The existence of structural or non-structural measures to protect against flood: levees, river bank stabilization, adequate vegetation, populations location, physical protection of most community physical structures and the communal inf
+- 4. Has well-maintained Healthcare, education, etc. facilities are built robustly, located away from flood zones, and can be accessed safely in protected ways even during floods, etc. - The existence of appropriate infrastructure (including emergency equipment) that is designed to protect lives during emergencies and is open to all groups. - The existence of a responsive, timely, credible, accessible early warning system, with a comprehensive management plan, that provides clear instructions linked to an enabling environment (good forecasting by the hydro-meteorological services). - The existence of formal, local emergency services; the number of threat-relevant trainings delivered to personnel in the last 24 months. - The percentage of local emergency services personnel trained in flood response in the last 24 months. - The existence of response and recovery mechanisms coordinated with external response services (for example by written agreements). - The degree to which threat-related external services consult and involve the community. - The existence of an (appropriate) feedback and complaints mechanism in relation to external disaster services. - The existence of appropriate local early warning systems and adequate links to national early warning systems. - The percentage of community members who report that they have confidence in (threat-related) information provided by local authorities. - The existence of local, up to date, certified or peer-reviewed standard operating procedures for threat-related interventions and contingency plans. - The percentage of community members who report that they have confidence in the local health, education, food, water, waste and energy systems. - The percentage of community members who report that the local health, education, food, water, waste, and energy systems are equitable. - The existence of structural or non-structural measures to protect against flood: levees, river bank stabilization, adequate vegetation, populations location, physical protection of most community physical structures and the communal infrastructure, etc.